Simulation Reset Detection Calculator for Poisson Reset Risk

 P(reset)λpdprT.

-This linear approximation is useful for intuition.
-When the product is tiny, doubling one factor roughly doubles the probability.
-But once the product is no longer small, the exact exponential form matters much more.
-The chance cannot rise above 100%, so the growth naturally slows as the probability gets close to 1.
+This linear approximation is useful for intuition in the simulation-reset setting.
+When the product is tiny, doubling one factor roughly doubles the chance of a reset.
+But once the product stops being small, the exponential curve matters and the probability climbs more slowly because it can never exceed 100%.

-The table below illustrates how changing different parameters affects the reset probability over a 100-year horizon.
-These are not real-world estimates; they are illustrative scenarios meant to show how the model behaves.
+The table below shows how different combinations of inputs change the reset probability over a 100-year horizon.
+The values are illustrative, not measurements, and they are meant to show how the model responds when one dial changes at a time.

-Illustrative parameter combinations for the speculative reset model
+Illustrative parameter combinations for the simulation reset model

 Anomaly rate (λ)Detection probability (pd)Reset probability if detected (pr)Horizon (T, years)Reset probability P(reset)